 - Charitable gifts made through your will are 100 percent tax deductible.

-- A charitable bequest may place the taxable portion of the estate in a lower tax bracket.
+- A charitable bequest may place the taxable portion of your estate in a lower tax bracket.

 Why You Should consider Making a Gift to the Stratford Library in Your Will